Pandemic politics leave DC in gridlock as virus surges

 “It’s just incredibly reckless considering everything that has happened, everything that is going on,” Whitmer said.
 “We really all need to be focused on the public health crisis that is ravaging our country and that poses a very real threat to every one of us.”

-Associated Press writers Alan Suderman in Richmond, Va., David Eggert in Lansing, Mich., and Steve Peoples in Wilmington, Del., contributed.
+Associated Press writers Alan Suderman in Richmond, Va., David Eggert in Lansing, Mich., and Steve Peoples in Wilmington, Del., contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.